hcsalmi/ft_transcendence/README.md

 - Minor module: Expanding Browser Compatibility (Firefox-compatibility)

 Due to this repository being a copy of the original repo, the git commits are not attributed correctly.
 In this project, I was mostly involved with working on back-end features (microservices), server-side pong and CLI client for the Pong.
+A .env file is required to run the program.